-In general, restoration will include, but will not be limited to, restoring the project area to preconstruction contours, allowing temporary workspaces to return to previous land use, and maintaining only minimal widths of right-of-way.
+In general, restoration includes, but is not be limited to, restoring the project area to preconstruction contours, allowing temporary work spaces to return to previous land use, and maintaining only minimal widths of right-of-way.

-Final permanent easements will be 50 feet wide.
-During construction we are requesting an additional 75 feet of temporary work space.
-Once construction is complete, in most cases property owners will be able to use the pipeline right of way just as they did before construction.
+Final permanent easements are 50 feet wide.
+During construction we requested an additional 75 feet of temporary work space.
+Once construction is complete, in most cases property owners are be able to use the pipeline right-of-way just as they did before construction.
 Agricultural activities such as growing crops and pasturing livestock can resume as soon as the land is ready.
 To ensure safe, long-term operations, some restrictions may apply, including and typically limited to, no permanent structures can be built within the permanent easement and no deep-rooted trees can be planted within 25 feet of the pipeline or within the boundary of the permanent easement.

-Agricultural areas will be restored according to individual easement arrangements.
-All soils will be placed back into the ditch as they were taken out; the soils will be de-compacted and a native vegetative cover type will be applied to the disturbed portion of the right-of-way; specific seed mix by landowner request can be applied if commercially available.
-Restoration in non-agricultural areas will be performed in accordance with the Comanche Trail Post-Construction Restoration Procedures which will include reseeding of the affected lands according to guidelines prepared using recommendations provided by specialists from the U.S Department of Agriculture in Fort Stockton, Texas.
+Agricultural areas are restored according to individual easement arrangements.
+All soils are placed back into the ditch as they were taken out; the soils are de-compacted and a native vegetative cover type is applied to the disturbed portion of the right-of-way; specific seed mix by landowner request can be applied if commercially available.
+Restoration in non-agricultural areas is performed in accordance with the Comanche Trail Post-Construction Restoration Procedures which include reseeding of the affected lands according to guidelines prepared using recommendations provided by specialists from the U.S Department of Agriculture in Fort Stockton, Texas.